 Iceland is located in the North Atlantic Ocean just south of the Arctic Circle.
-It lies about 970 kilometres west of Norway and about 287 kilometres southeast from Greenland.
+It lies about 970 kilometers west of Norway and about 287 kilometers southeast from Greenland.
 Iceland is geologically a part of both the North American Plate and the Eurasian Plate.
 Capital city Reykjavik is one of the liveliest, safest, most sophisticated and modern cities there is, and its nightlife and cultural activities have earned an exciting reputation.
 Other towns such as Akureyri in the north are great for visiting.
 For those who want to see both city and nature, the wilds begin just outside urban communities and a wide range of sightseeing tours are on offer from most of them.

 Gullfoss (Golden Waterfall) is an iconic waterfall of Iceland offering a spectacular view of the forces and beauty of untouched nature.
 Gullfoss is part of the Golden Circle tour, located in South Iceland on the Hvítá (White) river which is fed by Iceland´s second biggest glacier, the Langjökull.
 The water plummets down 32 meters in two stages into a rugged canyon which walls reach up to 70 meters in height.
 On a sunny day shimmering rainbow can be seen over the falls.